Kid with phone

 2. Follow the instructions to add a child to your Family Sharing group.
 You can also add other family members later in the Family Sharing settings.

-Note: To use Screen Time with Family Sharing, you need to be the family organizer or parent/guardian in your family group.
-Your device must be running on iOS 12 or a newer version.
-Your child must be under 18 years old and have their own Apple ID on a device with iOS 12 or a newer version.
+Note: To use Screen Time with Family Sharing, you must be the family organizer or parent/guardian in your family group.
+Your device must be running iOS 12 or newer.
+Your youngster must be under 18 years old and use their own Apple ID on a device running iOS 12 or a later version.

 Once you have created your child’s Apple ID and the Family Sharing group, follow the steps below: